Candescent Films: DFP Candescent Award

 In 2012, Candescent Films created the Candescent Award in partnership with the Sundance Institute Documentary Film Program to support the creation and completion of socially conscious documentary films.
 It began as a two-year gift to the Sundance Institute Documentary Film Program, and has continued as an annual award given at the Sundance Film Festival in Park City, Utah.

 The winner of the inaugural Candescent Award at the 2012 Sundance Film Festival was Escape Fire: The Fight to Rescue American Healthcare.
 The 2013 winners were Gideon's Army, about public defenders, and After Tiller, about the 2009 assassination of Dr. George Tiller.
 Both films were nominated for 2013 Spirit Awards.
 In January 2014, Candescent Films announced the three winners of its 2014 Candescent Award in partnership with the Sundance Institute: Marmato, about a Colombian mining town; Private Violence, about a domestic violence victim's fight to put her husband in prison; and E-Team, about a team of human rights investigators.
 The two winners of the 2015 Candescent Award were How to Change the World, which won the World Cinema Documentary Special Jury Award for Editing at the 2015 Sundance Film Festival, and (T)error, which won the U.S. Documentary Special Jury Award for Break Out First Feature at the 2015 Sundance Film Festival.
-The winner of the 2017 Candescent Award was City of Ghosts, directed by Matthew Heineman, which centers on a group of citizen journalists facing the realities of life undercover, on the run, and in exile, risking their lives to stand up against ISIS.
+The winner of the 2017 Candescent Award was City of Ghosts, directed by Matthew Heineman.
 Amazon bought the worldwide rights in January 2017.